 - Injuries caused by medical malpractice

 The best way to know if you have a case is to speak to a personal injury lawyer.
-Almost any kind of injury can qualify.
+Almost any kind of injury can qualify for a personal injury claim, but some kinds of claims are harder or more specialized than others.

 Gainesville Personal Injury Lawyer Near Me 404-400-4000

 At John Foy & Associates we believe that finances shouldn’t hold anyone back from getting proper legal representation.
-That’s why we charge you nothing to speak to a lawyer, nothing out of pocket, and nothing unless we get you money.
+That’s why we charge you nothing to speak to a personal injury lawyer in Gainesville, nothing out of pocket, and nothing unless we get you money.

 Instead, we only take our fee out of the money we win for you.
 If we don’t get you a financial recovery, we don’t get paid at all.
 That makes sure we are truly working for our client’s best interests, and it means you can hire a lawyer risk-free.